ingo/ingo.github.io/_recipes/weissewurst.md

 ---
 author: Ingo Muschenetz
 category: Entrees
-description: Traditional Munich sausages, supposedly eaten "very fresh", that is to be eaten the morning they are prepared.
+description: Weissewurst is a traditional Bavarian sausage made from very finely ground veal and pork, and fresh parsley.
+It is usually boiled and eaten very fresh in the morning, traditionally accompanied by sweet mustard, a soft pretzel and wheat beer.
+The skin is not meant to be eaten.
 image: weissewurst.jpg
 size: 10-15 servings
 time: 1 hour